1.7-Billion-Year-Old Chunk of North America Found Sticking To Australia - Slashdot

 https://en.wikipedia.org/wiki/... [wikipedia.org]

-Re:For those of us (Score:4, Insightful)
+Re:For those of us (Score:5, Insightful)

 For most of us, even the highly educated, We have a High School or Middle School understanding of most topics.
 When we furthered our education, it for the most part had became specialized in particular areas, But for those who didn't specialize in that area, we have a limited understanding, in the topic.
 (Thank you for the link for additional information) Pangaea, was the latest Super Continent which we are shown during or basic education, as it is relatively recent enough that we could plainly see how the Continents fit together.
 "Nuna" had continental plates that do not look like what we know of, hence hard to teach to kids.
 And once we get older unless we study geology such topics isn't so relevant to other topics we choose to study.